tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 assignment: characterize a laser-cutter (in-group); to test the vinyl-cutter (individual); to design and to laser-cut a parametric construction kit (individual).
 active: 1
 ---
-<p class="font-italic font-weight-bold">* All .dxf and original editable files can be downloaded <a href="https://gitlab.fabcloud.org/academany/fabacademy/2020/labs/barcelona/students/tue-ngo/tree/master/assets/img/cut">here</a>.</p>
+<p class="font-italic font-weight-bold">* All DXF and original editable files can be downloaded <a href="https://gitlab.fabcloud.org/academany/fabacademy/2020/labs/barcelona/students/tue-ngo/tree/master/assets/img/cut">here</a>.</p>

 <h2>Group Assignment</h2>
 <h5>The Friday Group</h5>